 These different views have been papered over but not reconciled.
 Nor is it likely that they ever will be.
 It is a congenital defect.
 It is thus to be expected that after this crisis has disappeared, further crises may well occupy the minds of our successors.

-Prime Minister David Cameron recently declared multiculturalism bankrupt.
+Prime Minister David Cameron once declared multiculturalism bankrupt.
 He is far from the first to say so.
-In October of last year, Germany’s Prime Minister Angela Merkel said the same thing.
-In fact, some years ago, Trevor Phillips, chairman of the Com-mission for Racial Equality, pleaded against multiculturalism since it no longer stood for diversity but rather for segregation.
+In October of 2011, Germany’s Prime Minister Angela Merkel said the same thing.
+In fact, some years ago, Trevor Phillips, chairman of the Commission for Racial Equality, pleaded against multiculturalism since it no longer stood for diversity but rather for segregation.
 So yes, the doctrine of multiculturalism is on the way out.

 But what precisely does it mean?
 Let me distinguish two aspects: essential values and group-differentiated rights.